 Think your sales reps couldn’t be guilty of such mediocre effort?
 Another study finds that the average sales person only makes two attempts to contact a person and 67% of sales professionals do not reach their individual quota.
 If 80% of sales are earned between the 5th and 12th contact, it makes it easier to understand why only 20% of people make up 80% of a company’s revenue.
 Sales performance is driven by resilience and the 80/20 rule is defined by those who are resilient.
-Fortunately, resilient selling can be learned.
-By addressing humans’ natural tendency toward negativity, TRACOM’s Resiliency Training teaches us to acknowledge our counterproductive thoughts and transform them through proven tactics and strategies.
+Fortunately, Resilient selling can be learned.
+By addressing humans’ natural tendency toward negativity, TRACOM’s Resilience training teaches us to acknowledge our counterproductive thoughts and transform them through proven tactics and strategies.

 Accelerate Sales Growth with Resiliency

 When 63% of people requesting information on your company today will not purchase for at least three months – and 20% will take more than 12 months to buy, maintaining a resilient mindset is the name of the selling game.

 Resilience training teaches people to be persistent, open-minded and optimistic in the face of adversity and to not only bounce back from setbacks but bounce forward.
 This means that resilient individuals not only get back up and try again, they get back up and apply what they learned to their advantage the next go around.
 Resilient sales professionals actually perceive “failures” differently than most of us do, and instead of viewing a setback as a stopping point, the use it to fuel their sales growth in the future.

 Companies with “dynamic, adaptable sales and marketing processes” reported an average of 10% more sales people on-quota compared to other companies.
 Resilience training gives sales professionals the knowledge to do just that, be adaptive and dynamic.